XRPLF/xrpl-dev-portal/content/reference-data-api.md

 * Four-digit year
 * Two-digit month
 * Two-digit day
-* The letter `T` indicating the beginning of the time portion
+* The letter `T` separating the date part and the time part
 * Two-digit hour using a 24-hour clock
 * Two digit minute
 * The letter `Z` indicating zero offset from UTC.